Learn - Troubleshooting

 I deleted an account by mistake

 Deleting an account is irreversible.
-The Delete Account dialog lists what will be removed (the account, its items, their schedules, the planned events on those items, and the transactions still planned against them) and ends with the warning This action cannot be undone.
+The Delete Account dialog counts what will be removed before you confirm: the number of budget flows and schedules that use the account, the scheduled events for those flows, and the transaction history for those flows.
+It ends with the warning This action cannot be undone.

-Resolved entries already in History stay where they are, with the account name and amount snapshotted, but their Undo Action button no longer works once the account is gone.
+Resolved entries already in History stay where they are, with the account name and amount snapshotted.
+Deleting the account does not block Undo Action on them, but an undo no longer reverses the balance, because the account it would adjust is gone.
+The account’s flows were deleted with it, and that does block undo on rows from those flows.

 The only recovery path is to add the account back with the same starting balance and re-add the transactions you want.
 The other accounts in the budget are unaffected.

-A Transfer item disappeared when I deleted one of its accounts
+A Transfer flow disappeared when I deleted one of its accounts

-A Transfer item references two accounts, a From Account and a To Account.
-Deleting either side removes the whole Transfer item, even though the other side is an account you are keeping.
-The Delete Account dialog lists this in its impact summary before you confirm.
+A Transfer flow references two accounts, a From Account and a To Account.
+Deleting either side removes the whole Transfer flow, even though the other side is an account you are keeping.
+The Delete Account dialog includes Transfer flows in the flow count it shows before you confirm; they are not called out separately, so check for Transfers yourself before deleting an account they touch.

 I changed a schedule’s timing and lost the per-event customization I had made

-Changing a schedule’s frequency, dates, weekdays, start date, or end date is a stronger edit than changing the amount or the name.
+Changing a schedule’s frequency, dates, weekdays, or start date is a stronger edit than changing the amount or the name.
 It discards every per-event override on that schedule (a one-month amount change, a moved date, transactions still pending), because the underlying schedule no longer matches the events those overrides were attached to.
-The form warns you with a yellow note before you save, so you can step back if you want to keep the override.
+End dates follow the same rule only when they cut events off: adding an end date, or moving it earlier, clears overrides; removing the end date or moving it later does not.

-Changing the parent item’s name, category, account, or amount does not touch your per-event overrides.
+Changing the parent flow’s name, category, account, or amount does not touch your per-event overrides.
 Those only get cleared by a timing change on the schedule itself.

 “Monthly budget creation limit reached” even though I deleted a budget

 The cap is on net new creates for the calendar month, not the total number of budgets you keep.
-The math is “creates minus deletes for this calendar month, never below zero.”
-A budget you delete from an earlier month does not free a slot in the current month; only deleting a budget you created this month opens up another slot.
+The math is “creates this month minus deletes this month, never below zero.”
+Deleting any budget during the current month frees a slot, whenever that budget was created.

-For example, on the free plan you can create three budgets in May, hit the cap, then delete one of those three to read “2 of 3 used” and create another one in May.
-Deleting a budget you created back in March does not affect May’s counter.
+For example, on the free plan you can create three budgets in May, hit the cap, then delete one budget (even one you created back in March) and create another one in May.
+The full message reads Monthly budget creation limit reached (3/3).
+Limit resets next month.

 The cap resets at the first of the next calendar month: 3 per month free, 10 per month Premium.